quinkennedy/Homespring/README.md

+node homespring.js <filename> [debug] [limit]
+<filename> is required, and is the relative path to the file which contains the homespring program text
+[debug] is optional and should be '0', 'f', or 'false' in order to keep debugging disabled (default).
+Any other values will enable debug output
+[limit] is optional.
+If it is included, [debug] must be specified.
+This is used to limit the number of steps the interpreter will run before quitting regardless of program state.

+'done' is printed at the end of execution.
 This project is written in Nodejs.
-To run it currently, run "node homespring.js" and the hard-coded program will run. 'done' is printed at the end of execution.

 from http://esolangs.org/wiki/Homespring